rails/rails/guides/source/active_support_core_extensions.md

 ### Time

-Enables the use of time calculations and declarations, like @45.minutes <plus> 2.hours <plus> 4.years@.
+Enables the use of time calculations and declarations, like `45.minutes + 2.hours + 4.years`.

 These methods use Time#advance for precise date calculations when using from_now, ago, etc. as well as adding or subtracting their results from a Time object.
 For example: